 Taxi fares differ depending on whether your destination is on the Right Bank or Left Bank of the Seine, but La Défense is located west of central Paris and follows regulated fare zones.

 Prices are approximate and based on official 2026 rates.
-Traffic and seasonal changes may affect total cost.
+Traffic conditions, service schedules, and seasonal demand may affect the total cost and travel time.

 Route: Orly Airport → Orlyval → RER B → RER A to La Défense